arionbanki/Arion-OpenBanking-Sandbox/README.md

 #### Creating a consent
 In the PSD2 directive consents are needed to
-* access account balances and transactions,
+* Access Account Balances and Transactions,
-* and initiate and authorize payment
+* and Initiate And Authorize Payment

 So to be able to use our OpenBanking Services, you need to create a consent